-- Know the typical amount of food eaten by your cat in a 24 hour period.
+- Know the typical amount of food your cat eats in a 24 hour period.

-- Once you know the typical amounts consumed in your household you don’t have to be obsessive, just observant.
+- Once you know the usual amount of food your cat or cats eat, you don’t have to obsess over it.
+Just stay observant.

-- It is not as easy to measure exact water consumption as it is to measure food consumption, but you can watch for significant changes in drinking behavior.
-Average daily volume of water obtained from these resources varies widely.
+- It is not as easy to measure exactly how much water your cat drinks as it is to measure how much food they eat.
+However, you can look for changes in their drinking behavior.
+The average daily volume of water your cat may drink from water resources can vary widely.

 - Know how often and how much urine your cat produces daily.

-- Clumping litter makes it very easy to know the number and size of urinations.
-If you are using absorbent litter, you can note the number and size of wet spots before you scoop the poop and stir the litter.
+- If you use clumping litter, it is very easy to know how many times your cat urinates and the size of their urinations.
+If you use absorbent litter, you can note the number and size of wet spots before you scoop the poop and stir the litter.

-- If you have more than one cat and more than one litter box, you can still know the total amount of urine produced each day divided by the number of cats and it should be close to the average.
+- For households with more than one cat and more than one litter box, you can still know the total amount of urine produced each day.
+Just divide by the number of cats and it should be close to the average.

-- An average adult cat will produce 2-3 handful size urine balls per day.
+- An average adult cat produces 2-3 handful size urine balls per day.

-- Cats are creatures of habit, so with a bit of observation you can probably have a pretty good idea of who is urinating in which area of which box as well.
+- Cats are creatures of habit, so if you stay observant you can have a pretty good idea of which cat is urinating in which area of each box.

-- Be sure to attend to all of the litter boxes at least once daily.
+- Be sure to clean all litter boxes at least once per day.

-- The idea is to know what normal looks like so that you will notice any change.
+- The idea is for you to know what “normal” looks like for your cat so you can notice any changes.

 - Know how often and how much your cat defecates every day.